 The Trust, managed by KKR, accesses two discrete portfolios of US and European High Yield Bonds and Loans.
-Using an active, value-based approach, KKR invests across the full spectrum of sub-investment grade securities, from traditional performing bonds to deeply discounted, distressed opportunities.
-Zenith notes that KKR's proven expertise in managing the underlying strategies underpins our conviction in the Trust, and in our opinion, is an attractive option in the Listed Investment Trust (LIT) segment, for those investors seeking more aggressive fixed income returns with attendant drawdown risk.
+Using an active, value-based approach, KKR invests across the full spectrum of sub-investment grade securities, from traditional High Yield Bonds to deeply discounted, distressed opportunities.
+Zenith notes that KKR's proven expertise managing the underlying strategies underpins our conviction in the Trust, and in our opinion, is an attractive option in the Listed Investment Trust (LIT) segment, for those investors seeking more aggressive Fixed Income returns with attendant drawdown risk.